HexaDev02/roblox-executor/README.md

 ## How to Use
 1. Download Hexa from the official repository.
+2. Turn off anti virus.
-2. Open the executor and paste your desired script.
+3. Open the executor and paste your desired script.
-3. Click "Execute" to run the script in Roblox.
+4. Click "Execute" to run the script in Roblox.

 Enjoy your free and lag-free experience with Hexa !